Jessie James Decker Net Worth

 Real Estate

-In 2017, Jessie and Eric listed a Georgia home for $1.45 million.
-The luxurious property included eight bedrooms, eight bathrooms, and extensive amenities.
-In 2019, they purchased a six-bedroom, eleven-bathroom home on three acres in Nashville for $4.25 million, which they listed for sale at $10.3 million in January 2023.
+In 2017, Jessie and Eric listed a home in Georgia for $1.45 million.
+The 10,000-square-foot residence features eight bedrooms, eight bathrooms, two half-bathrooms, a wine cellar, two kitchens, and a boat-shaped tub.
+In 2019, they purchased a six-bedroom, eleven-bathroom house on three acres in Nashville for $4.25 million.
+In January 2023, they listed this home for sale at $10.3 million.

 Jessie James Decker Net Worth